ToluAgabi/OpenTok-DotNet/README.md

 </pre>

 # Generating tokens
-Use the  `generateTokentoken()` method of the OpenTokSDK object to create an OpenTok token:
+Use the  `GenerateToken()` method of the OpenTokSDK object to create an OpenTok token:

 The following example shows how to obtain a token: